microsoft/aici/README.md

     Return the result as a numbered list.
     Do not add explanations, only the list.

-The prompt would also vary depending on the model in use, given that each model tend to add explanations and understand instructions in different ways.
+The prompt would also vary depending on the model in use, given that each model tends to add explanations and understands instructions in different ways.

 With AICI, we shift control back to code, and we can simplify the prompt to: